caressingbeast/grocery-list/README.md

 # Grocery List App

-A simple grocery list app built with Node and Angular.
+A grocery list app built with Node and Angular.